omarmussa/TDD-Caraya/README.md

 The TDD-Caraya project template for LabVIEW enables fast development of unit tests that exist on the same diagram as your actual source code.
 This results in easily readable code that does not add execution overhead or source code complexity/configuration management, and has access to private data and methods that are available to the VI.
 The goal of TDD-Caraya is to enable TDD/XP programming.

-There are basically three features of the project template (and you are able to completely customize this template as needed).
+There are three features of the project template (and you are able to completely customize this template as needed).

+#Test Template:
-1. A template for creating new VIs where the test vector is in-line with the functional code under test.
+A template for creating new VIs where the test vector is in-line with the functional code under test.
 By design new VIs generated from the VI template fail a default test implementation.

 ![Test Template](https://github.com/omarmussa/TDD-Caraya/blob/master/Images/TDD%20VI%20Template.png)